 • Daily transportation: Daily transportation will be provided to and from shooting locations.
 If you would like to sit out one of the shoots requiring hiking you are more than welcome to drive yourself to another location on that day.

-• Helicopter flight: A helicopter flight is included in the cost of the workshop assuming that the weather allows for it.
-There is a chance that the flight cold get cut short or not go at all if the weather turns sour.
+• Helicopter flight: A photographic helicopter flight is included in the cost of the workshop assuming that the weather allows for it.
+There is a chance that the flight could get cut short or not go at all if the weather turns sour.

-• Post Processing Sessions: Some time will be set aside for post processing during the duration of the workshop.
+• Post Processing Session: Some time will be set aside for post processing during the duration of the workshop.

 • Accommodations: In order to provide greater flexibility for participants, accommodations are not provided for this workshop.
 You will be given a list of recommended places to stay during our time on the island however.
 Feel free to reach out to me if you would like to share accommodations with another workshop participant and I will do my best to to pair you up.

-• Transportation to and between lodging: Each participant will be responsible for their own transportation between lodges.
+• Transportation between lodging: Each participant will be responsible for their own transportation between lodges.
 If you would like to ride-share, please contact me and I’ll do my best to pair you up.

 • Meals: Meals are not included with this workshop.

 • Airfare: You will be responsible for your own airfare to and from Kauai.
 Lihue is the only major airport on Kauai (LIH)

 The cost of this workshop includes only that which is covered in the the “What’s included” section of this page.
 A non refundable fee of $600 dollars is required to reserve your spot on the workshop.
 Full payment is required thirty days before the workshop starts.
 Trip insurance is strongly encouraged in case you have to cancel.
 Insurance will also protect you in the unlikely event that the workshop gets cancelled due to weather or any other unforeseen circumstances.